Camaal/decoded-pathway/README.md

 2. Install the following models: [mistral-7b-openorca.Q4_0.gguf](https://mistral.ai/news/mixtral-of-experts/) and SBert model.
 3. Create a folder to store your local documents.
 4. Move the localDocs/ONET.txt file into your new directory.
+5. Optional: Use the localDocs/single folder to use individual occupation files as reference material.
-5. In GPT4All, go to Settings > LocalDocs tab, find your directory, give the resource a name, and press "Add."
+6. In GPT4All, go to Settings > LocalDocs tab, find your directory, give the resource a name, and press "Add."
-6. Wait for it to index your files.
+7. Wait for it to index your files.
 It takes about 10 minutes (depending on your machine).
-7. Once indexing is complete, return to the chat window.
+8. Once indexing is complete, return to the chat window.
-8. Start a new chat and select the "database" icon from the top-right.
+9. Start a new chat and select the "database" icon from the top-right.
 This should open a popup with your local document.
-9. Select the resource.
+10. Select the resource.
 Now, all future responses will consider the local document for context.

 If you get lost, you can refer to this [documentation](https://docs.gpt4all.io/gpt4all_chat.html).